I don't think I'm one of them either. I'm one of mine.

 • The accommodations each autistic person needs are too heterogeneous for a single label.
 People with intellectual disabilities have relatively straightforward accommodations: slower instructional pace, easier materials, more explanations, more patience, more adaptive supports.
 Autistic people, on the other hand?
 Make it faster, make it slower.
 Be more abstract, be less abstract.
 Be more explicit, be less explicit.
 Be more linear, be less linear.
 Use a firm and even tone, be sensitive to your tone of voice and adapt it as necessary.
 These accommodations are sometimes self-contradictory.

-• Attributing all my eccentrities and atypical abilities to autism reminds me too much of my early childhood, where everything, everything, that wasn’t standard issue was attributed to PDD-NOS, and therefore ready to be restricted, tamed, denied, or suppressed.
+• Attributing all my eccentricities and atypical abilities to autism reminds me too much of my early childhood, where everything, everything, that wasn’t standard issue was attributed to PDD-NOS, and therefore ready to be restricted, tamed, denied, or suppressed.

 • I hate the “high-functioning”/“low-functioning” bullshit.
 The same goes for “you’re not like my child.”
 But acknowledging that the autism label is imperfect, or that it shouldn’t be used in a totalising way, is not the same thing as that.